ECP-VeloC/VELOC/docs/api.rst

 ::

    int VELOC_Route_file (
-     IN  const char * path,
+     IN  char * ckpt_file_name,
-     OUT char * newpath
    )

 .. _arguments-4:

 ARGUMENTS
 '''''''''

--  **path**: The name or path of the file the application would open on the parallel file system.
--  **newpath**: The name or path the application must use to open the file.
+-  **ckpt_file_name**: ***FIXME**

 .. _description-5:

 DESCRIPTION
 '''''''''''

+**FIXME:   Code says "obtain the full path for the file associated with the named checkpoint and version number", "can be used to manually read/write checkpointing data without registering memory regions."
+We need to modify the below text..

 This function registers a file as belonging to a checkpoint/restart.
 The application provides the name or path of the file it would open on the